livingdocsIO/documentation/core/livingdocs-server/metadata.md

 ## Write a Custom Plugin

-When the behaviour of the standard plugins are not enough, you can write custom plugins.
+When the behavior of the standard plugins are not enough, you can write custom plugins.

 ```js